-The Roseburn Park toilet block is degenerating and either needs to be demolished or refurbished.
+The Roseburn Park shelter/toilet block is vacant, degenerating and either needs to be demolished or refurbished.
 The Friends of Roseburn Park (FORP), a charity committed to improving the park for all users, would like to refurbish the building and let it to a local entrepreneur who would run it as a business.
-The refurbished building would contain a café and a public toilet.
-The café owner would be responsible for keeping the toilet clean and open when the café was open, which would be at a minimum of 5 days a week, from Wednesday to Sunday, but more likely 7 days.
+The refurbished building would contain a café and a toilet for public use.
+The lease-taker would be responsible for keeping the café open a minimum of 5 days a week, from Wednesday to Sunday, but more likely 7 days.

-Given the current state of the building, the new use will help to generate an activity stream, breathing life back into the building which will indirectly sustain its upkeep and longevity.
-It is well known that if a building has a viable purpose with a sustainable use, the building is more likely to be properly maintained in the future.
+The new use will help to generate an activity stream, breathing life back into the building which will indirectly sustain its upkeep and longevity.
+It is well known that if a property has a viable purpose with a sustainable use, it will be properly maintained in the future.
 Without this refurbishment work, the building is likely to fall into a further state of dereliction and become hazardous to park users.

-FORP are in the processing of securing planning permission and a lease on the building and will obtain grant funding to undertake the required improvement works.
-FORP believe that if appropriate care and attention is given to the refurbishment of this historical shelter and it is reinstated to its former glory, then it will stand to represent the aspirations, the care and the energy that has been invested in the area by the FORP community group.
-The building will house a café and public toilet which the community wants, will accommodate FORP for meetings and generate revenue for park improvements.
+FoRP have secured planning permission and have been offered a lease at a peppercorn rent by the Council.
+The charity is presently fundraising for grants to undertake the required improvement works, having raised £12,132 of the projected £78,000 refurbishment costs.
+FoRP believe that if appropriate care and attention is given to the refurbishment of this historical shelter and it is reinstated to its former glory, then it will stand to represent the aspirations, the care and the energy that has been invested in the area by the Friends.
+The building will house facilities which the community wants, will accommodate FORP for meetings and generate revenue for park improvements.
 It will service the growing needs of the various groups who use the park now and in years to come.